peterfairfield/anaxis/p/roma.md

 Meatus tells them that [Porter](/p/porter.md) (or and Edo impersonating him) is in the archives at this time, as he was given permission from Roma to investigate.
 They find a dead librarian, and all hell breaks loose.
 They find the next step in the bowels of the Library.
 The librarian has a page from Kessler’s book gripped in its fist?
 The floors beneath them are blown up.

-**Why did Roma want to have someone follow Kessler?
+**Why did Roma want to have someone follow [Kessler](/p/kessler.md)?
 How did she find out?
 What does she think of Meatus?**

 They could as well be against the University Library.
-There are two that  Roma suspects of being bad actors, the Curates Olaratmp and Glaveltmp.
+There are two that  Roma suspects of being bad actors, the Curates Olara#tmp and Glavel#tmp.
 They have worked at the University Library for many many years, and they've had the job of preservation and transport of artefacts for the archives.

 ### [Sargent Horne](/p/sargent.md)